 What is the healthiest tooth filling?

 According to the American Dental Association (ADA), amalgam is an ideal substance for dental restorations.
-It is durable, easy to use, highly resistant to wear, and cost effective.
+It is durable, easy to use, highly resistant to wear, and cost-effective.

 Why do fillings fall out?

 Fillings can fall out for many reasons.
-Decay surrounding the filling can loosen of the filling, biting on hard food can make the filling fall out, and a filling that was not properly secured can fall out.
+Decay surrounding the filling can loosen the filling, biting on hard food can make the filling fall out, and a filling that was not properly secured can fall out.
 If your filling falls out, contact your dentist immediately and refrain from using the tooth.

 Schedule A Dental Exam Today

 If you have old metal fillings or suspect you need a dental filling, contact Harford County Dentistry to schedule an appointment.
-We offer tooth-colored dental fillings in the Bel Air, MD, and Fallston, MD area.
+We offer tooth-colored dental fillings in the Bel Air, MD, and Fallston, MD areas.